-- Applications for the lottery are available online from October 4th to January 31st.
+- The lottery for the 2023-2024 was opened on February 14, 2023.
 Paper applications are available at the front office.
-Applications received after January 31st go to the school Registrar.
+Applications received after February 14, 2023 go to the school Registrar.

 - Once a student is enrolled, there is no need to reapply each subsequent year.
 A student’s seat is guaranteed until at least the first day of school unless a parent notifies the school otherwise.

 - Victory Charter School K-5 is a public school and requires no application fee or tuition.
 In order to be eligible for admission, students or their guardians are required to reside in the State of Florida at the time of the application.

 - Under Florida General Statute (GS115C-391), Victory Charter School K-5 may refuse admission to any student who has been expelled or suspended from a public school, until the period of suspension or expulsion has expired.

 - Victory Charter School K-5 does not limit admission to students on the basis of intellectual ability, measures of achievement or aptitude, athletic ability, disability, race, creed, gender, national origin, religion, or ancestry.